rdmagm062699/ad-auth-example/README.md

 ---
-services: active-directory-b2c
+services: azure-graph-api, active-directory-b2c
 platforms: python
+author: adammartin-hisc
 ---

 # Sign in Azure AD Users using Python-Flask Open Source Libraries

 This sample demonstrates how to use a 3rd party Python-Flask library ([flask-oauthlib](https://github.com/lepture/flask-oauthlib)) to do oAuth 2.0 against Azure AD.
-It then validates the access token using another 3rd party library ([python-jose](https://github.com/mpdavis/python-jose)).
+This then grabs identities from Azure B2C and shows them as a list.

 ## How To Run This Sample